 Let’s also touch on the issue of the old URL structure.
-Most large sites today have a wide variety of content: html, RSS, images, PDF files, etc. When moving to a new CMS, in most cases it is simply too expensive to preserve the URL structure 100% , even if the new CMS allows for that.
+Most large sites today have a wide variety of content: html, RSS, images, PDF files, video, etc. When moving to a new CMS, in most cases it is simply too expensive to preserve the URL structure 100% , even if the new CMS allows for that.
 A less costly and a more practical avenue to take might be identifying the types of content for which URL mapping can be preserved automatically, as well as the exceptional cases where the URLs can be fixed manually:

 - Analyze your inbound link structure